 An important observation when compiling rules together with a module's interface methods is that interface methods are nearly identical to rules.
 The only difference is in the way they are scheduled.
 Rule scheduling is a local operation within a module.
 In contrast, methods are scheduled external to the module.
 Whether or not the method executes is indicated through the enable signal.
-Thus, the enable signal can be thought of as the method's φ signal but they are fed to the scheduler so that it is aware when a rule has been scheduled externally.
+Thus, the enable signal can be thought of as the method's φ signal.

 Surprisingly, the module interface annotations have implications for rule scheduling inside the module as well.
 In general a module does not know if two methods are being invoked from one rule or from two rules.
 The semantics must be such that the module behaves correctly in either case, provided the external scheduler is following the constraints imposed by the interface.
-When two methods are called from one rule then it must appear as if the external rule executes atomically with respect to the rules inside the module.
-The lack of space does not permit us to include an example to illustrate this point.
+When two methods are called from one rule then it must appear as if the external rule (together with the methods it calls) executes atomically with respect to the rules inside the module.
 Thus, if we do not know if the enabled methods are being called from a single or from multiple rules (because both would be valid executions), then the scheduler must assume that they are being called from a single rule and schedule all internal rules to either occur before or after the methods.